The Allen Thomas Group Independent Insurance Agency

 Still, it would be wiser to include them in the policy despite legal exemptions in some cases.

-In some states, these groups also require coverage if they meet specific requirements, such as hiring employees themselves; otherwise, hiring companies will have to provide coverage for their contractors as a part of their policies.
+In some states, these groups also require insurance if they meet specific requirements, such as hiring employees themselves; otherwise, hiring companies will have to provide insurance for their contractors as a part of their policies.

-Wage replacement benefits compensate the injured employee for some of their lost wages, while medical benefits cover medical expenses related to workplace injuries or illnesses.
+Wage replacement benefits compensate the injured employee for some of their lost wages, while medical benefits cover medical expenses related to injuries or illnesses at the workplace.

-However, some policies can offer additional types of coverage, including disability benefits, death benefits, and liability insurance coverage for employers.
+However, some policies can offer additional types of insurance, including disability benefits and liability insurance for employers.
+They may even pay death benefits.

-Different states may also have unique regulations regarding workers’ compensation insurance coverage.
-For instance, some states may require additional coverage for occupational illnesses that arise from exposure to toxic substances in the workplace.
+Different states may also have unique workers’ comp laws and regulations.
+For instance, some states may require businesses to get the coverage for occupational illnesses that arise from exposure to toxic substances in the workplace.

 For instance, if your business is in an industry that involves significant physical labor, such as construction or manufacturing, you might want to consider disability benefits in your policy.